Outdoor & International Education

 At Near North, we believe that the world is our classroom.
-In addition to the outdoor curriculum provided through NNM's Farmessori, our urban farm, students are surrounded with opportunities to widely explore.
+In addition to the outdoor curriculum provided through NNM's urban farm, students are surrounded with opportunities to widely explore.
 Our students learn from the world we live in—by visiting Chicagoland's museums and educational attractions, spending dedicated time in the natural world, or through travel further afield.

 Wherever they are, Near North's students are active members of our community—in the school, Chicago, the US, and the world.
 Dr. Montessori recognized that the hope for global peace lay in the education of children, which is why NNM integrates lessons on global citizenship into each level.

 Begin at age 6, students are exposed to the broader world of Chicago through planned excursions lead by their teachers.
 These field trips, or "going outs," allow students to take advantage of all that Chicago has to teach and enrich our children: museums, nature preserves, theaters, and neighborhood tours.

 Field trips occur throughout the school year by class or level.

 The Junior High version of a "going out" excursion.
 These student-run activities, occurring on Fridays throughout the year, allow 12-14 students the independence to identify a city cultural attraction and organize a trip to that destination.
 Students are responsible for all aspects of the outing, from planning transportation to arranging group tours, tickets, or paying entry fees.